Minion-tech/data-science-project/README.md

 ## A Note on the Journey

 I didn't start knowing any of this.
 The bootcamp gave me the foundation, and the independent projects gave me the confidence that I could take a messy real-world problem and actually do something useful with it.
-There's still a lot to learn — there always is — but I'm proud of what's in this repo.
+There's still a lot to learn, there always is — but I'm proud of what's in this repo.

 If you have questions or want to talk through any of the projects, feel free to reach out.